 You’ve probably seen photos of the dramatic cliff stacks and beaches that form part of the Algarve coastline.
 When it comes to beaches, Lagos has plenty to choose from including the postcard-pretty cliff-backed coves and the wide expanse of sand at Meia Praia.

 For the best views, head to Ponte da Piedade and follow the paths along the rocks to see caves from above or walk down the steps to one of the nearby beaches such as Praia Dona Ana.
-Or take a boat trip like this one.
+Or take one of the most popular Algarve boat trips around the caves and cliffs, like this one.

 If you’re feeling energetic and adventurous, a more intimate way to experience the caves around Lagos would be on this 2-hour kayak trip.